amazon-ion/ion-tests/conformance/README.md

 current document(s) with one or more _extension_s, or verifies that they meet an expectation, ending that branch of the test tree.

+When an extension has no fragments, the continuation is applied to the current document set.
+In other words, the extension acts as if it had a single empty `toplevel` fragment, which does not change the current documents.

 These rules describe Ion data-model results for use in the `denotes` expectation: